Multiversion Concurrency with Bounded Delay and Precise Garbage Collection: Implementing Transactions

-\begin{lemma} Let $H$ be a transactional history, and let $w$ be a write transaction that commits version $v_w$ in $H$.
+\begin{maybeappendix}{serial-proof} \begin{lemma} Let $H$ be a transactional history, and $w$ a write transaction that commits version $v_w$ in $H$.
 Let $S$ be a serialization of $H$ according to the serialization points outlined in Definition~\ref{def:serpts}.
 A read transaction $r$ uses $v_w$ as its version if and only if $w$ is the last write transaction before $r$ in $S$. \end{lemma}

-\begin{proof} From the transaction framework, we know that every transaction always uses the version returned by its call to $\vm.$\acquire[]() at the end of its \phaseone.
+\begin{proof} In our framework, a transaction always uses the version returned by its call to $\vm.$\acquire[]().
 By the definition of the \VerMain{} problem, the $\vm.$\acquire[]() \op{} returns the current version of $\vm$ at the time that the \acquire[] is linearized.
 Thus, $r$ uses the version that is current in $\vm$ at the time that it serializes (since its serialization point is the same as the linearization point of its call to \acquire[]).
 Recall that the current version of a \VerMain{} instance is by definition the version that was set by the most recent \set[] \op{}.
 Note that in the transactional history, the only calls to $\vm.$\set[] are from write transactions, and each write transaction serializes at the linearization point of its only \set[] \op{}.
 Thus, if the read transaction, $r$, uses version $v_w$, $v_w$ must have been the current version at $r$'s serialization point.
-Since write transactions are the only ones that call $\vm.$\set[], and they serialize at the linearization point of this \set[] \op{}, by definition of the current version, $w$ must have been the last write transaction serialized before $r$. \end{proof}
+Since only write transactions call $\vm.$\set[], and they serialize at the linearization point of this \set[] \op{}, by definition of the current version, $w$ must have been the last write transaction serialized before $r$. \end{proof}

 To complete the proof of serializability, we also need to show that the write transactions are atomic, i.e., that the current version never changes between when the write transaction acquires a version and when it commits a new version.
 However, this trivially holds, since we do not allow concurrent write transactions.
-Thus, we conclude the following theorem.
+Thus, we conclude Theorem \ref{thm:serial}. \end{maybeappendix}

-In Section \ref{sec:gc}, we discuss the \collect{} function, and show that our implementation of it is correct, i.e., that it frees tuples that become unreachable, and does not free others.
-Relying on this fact, we can prove that our transactional framework guarantees safe and precise garbage collection.
-Intuitively, this is because \collect($v$) is called only when a \release[v] returns \true{}, meaning that $v$ is no longer live. \iffull \else We show the proof of Theorem \ref{thm:safe-precise} in the full version of this paper \cite{singlewriterarxiv}. \fi